 The caveat is that if your custom code or contributed modules rely on older versions of Composer dependencies that are deprecated in Drupal 9 in favor of newer versions, you may need to do some refactoring to make sure that code works with the new third-party dependencies.

 Can you stay on Drupal 8 past its EOL?

 When Drupal 6 reached its end of life, there was a Long Term Support (LTS) program, which made it possible to stay on Drupal 6 past its EOL.
-There are plans to provide an LTS program for Drupal 7; however, there will be no Long Term Support program for Drupal 8 because the upgrade path from Drupal 8 to Drupal 9 is much easier.
+There is an LTS program for Drupal 7 and Lullabot is an approved vendor for this program; however, there will be no Long Term Support program for Drupal 8 because the upgrade path from Drupal 8 to Drupal 9 is much easier.

 If you don’t make the move, you’ll be on your own to deal with security updates and other maintenance and bug fixes for your Drupal 8 code.
 And that would likely be more expensive and time-consuming than just doing the upgrade.

 Prepare to upgrade or start considering alternatives.